West Yorkshire mass transit system

 The West Yorkshire mass transit system is a proposed transport system connecting the larger conurbations of West Yorkshire, England, with a central hub at Leeds.
 Leeds is known to be the largest city in Western Europe without a light rail or metro-style system.
-The start of construction is planned in 2028.
+The start of construction was planned to start in 2028 and now has been postponed until the mid to late 2030s.

 Background

 In the 20th century, first-generation electric tramways operated in several of the towns and cities of what is now West Yorkshire, including in Bradford, Keighley, Shipley, Halifax, Huddersfield, Dewsbury, Wakefield, and Castleford.
 Leeds introduced Britain's first overhead-powered electric trams in 1891; Leeds Corporation Tramways operated until 1959.

 Earlier proposals

 The revival of trams has been considered in the region before, mostly focusing on Leeds, where the Supertram project gained royal assent in 1993.
 The Supertram route was planned to proceed north from a point near to the old M621/M1 motorway junction into central Leeds as route 1, with extensions north to Headingley, and east to the St James's Hospital area.
 In 2001, costings had increased to £487 million, and by the time the project was cancelled by Alistair Darling in 2004, over £39 million had been spent developing the system.

 A £250 million trolleybus system was also proposed, which was cancelled in 2016.